 The Phi Phi Islands were declared a National Park in 1983, but nevertheless, on the main island an intensive and especially wild and uncontrolled development took place, which did not always contribute to the beautification of the island.

-The attractions on the islands include the unique beauty of rock formations, mountain viewpoints, the Wiking Cave and the Maya Bay (The Beach) on Phi Phi Lee, some hongs (caves in the islands) and the many beaches and dive sites around Islands.
+The attractions on the islands include the unique beauty of rock formations, mountain viewpoints, the Wiking Cave and the Maya Bay (The Beach) on Phi Phi Lee, some hongs (lagoons in the islands) and the many beaches and dive sites around Islands.